Complex-Portal/complex-portal-documentation/cp_content.md

 In cases where a strain is not a model organisms but is of specific scientific interest we curate the complexes in the  species taxon and in the strain where the experimental evidence exists for the strain (e.g. [Human SARS coronavirus (SARS-CoV) species](https://www.uniprot.org/taxonomy/694009) and [SARS-CoV-2 strain](https://www.uniprot.org/taxonomy/2697049)).

+#### Host-pathogen complexes

+At the moment, each complex can only be assigned one species.
+In order to be able to combine all complexes for a given pathogen the complex is assigned the pathogen species.

 ### Complex Nomenclature

 #### Complex recommended name